 - 400 g pasta, such as penne, farfalle or spaghetti

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

 - 2 garlic cloves, finely chopped

-- 1 x 400 g tin chopped tomatoes
+- 1 x 400g tin chopped tomatoes

-- salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-- 1 x 170 g can of tuna, drained
+- 1 x 170g can of tuna, drained

 - 3 basil leaves, torn

-- 2 tablespoons finely chopped fresh parsley
+- 2 tbsp finely chopped fresh parsley

-- a few handfuls of black olives, halved
+- A few handfuls of black olives, halved

-Cook the pasta in a large pot of boiling salted water according to the packet instructions.
+- Cook the pasta in a large pot of boiling salted water according to the packet instructions.

-Meanwhile, heat the oil in a large saucepan over a medium-low heat.
+- Meanwhile, heat the oil in a large saucepan over a medium-low heat.
 Add the garlic and cook for 1 minute.
 Add the tomatoes and season well with salt and pepper.
 Simmer for 10 to 15 minutes, then add the tuna, breaking up any large chunks with a wooden spoon.
 Add in the basil, parsley and olives and simmer for a few minutes more, then remove from the heat.

-Drain the pasta and reserve some of the cooking water.
+- Drain the pasta and reserve some of the cooking water.
 Add the pasta to the sauce.
 Add some of the pasta cooking water to help the sauce coat the pasta if necessary.
 Serve immediately.